icryez/SnakeGameMadeEz/README.md

 # Snake Game

 This project is a self-playing Snake game where the snake autonomously navigates the grid to locate and consume bait.
-Utilizing a concurrent search algorithm, the snake seeks out bait.
+Utilizing a concurrent search algorithm, the snake seeks out bait. //TBI - SnakeBody implementations

 ![SnakeGameGIF](https://github.com/icryez/SnakeGameMadeEz/assets/35337801/545d6386-8670-466b-9c5c-8d9892aed0f3)